I am only reminding you

 My God, I still have my English weblog!

-Let’s write something in it then, like… God for scientists.
+Let’s write something in it then, something like… God for scientists.

 We had interesting discussion in the already closed Orkut.com and I’d like to put here the spark which put the atheist forum in fire.